pgaret/apis-and-iteration-web-0916/README.md

 First, we call the `welcome` method (which you will define in another file), then we call the `get_character_from_user` method, saving its return value to a variable, `character`.
 Lastly, we invoke the `show_character_movies` method, giving it an argument of the character name we captured above.

-Let's takea look at how and where you will define those methods!
+Let's take a look at how and where you will define those methods!

 ### `lib/api_communicator.rb`